GreenLIGHT Therapy vs Blue Light Therapy

 the terms "blue light" and "green light" according to the following definitions:

-There has been some controversy regarding the relative effectiveness of blue light wavelengths, i.e. wavelengths shorter than 480 nm, as compared with light wavelengths in the region of 500 nm as provided by Sunnex Biotechnologies GreenLIGHT technology.
+There is controversy regarding the relative effectiveness of blue light wavelengths, i.e. wavelengths shorter than 480 nm, as compared with light wavelengths in the region of 500 nm as provided by Sunnex Biotechnologies GreenLIGHT technology.
 Some research group and manufacturers have given the impression blue light wavelengths are the most efficient and effective wavelengths for light therapy.
 However, after years of studies with blue and "blue-enriched" light, it is now evident this in not the case.
 (See Ref- Editorial in Sleep Medicine) A study at the Surrey University Chronobiology Center demonstrated that blue light (479 nm) is only about as efficient as ordinary white fluorescent light in inducing a physiological response (melatonin suppression), even for young people.
 Studies at Harvard Medical School and Rush University Medical Center were unable to demonstrate that increasing the proportion of blue wavelengths in a light source improved its effectiveness in shifting the circadian rhythms of humans.
-(See Ref)
+Ref